sara-nl/picasclient/README.md

 ## Running on Grid

+On the grid, in our screnario, you need to supply the entire environment through the sandbox (CVMFS goes beyond the scope of these examples).
+The binaries and python code need to be in this sandbox.
 First we need to create a tar of the picas code, so that it can be sent to the Grid:

 ```